xbyrne/dr_wd_spectra/README.md

 This is also downloaded from Zenodo (https://zenodo.org/records/10620344).
 This Zenodo record contains lots of extraneous files, e.g. scripts used to make plots in Manser+24; these are removed.

+The Python program `src/scripts/download_sdss_spectra.py` downloads some SDSS spectra used for the part of the paper which classifies new WD spectra against the DESI dataset.

 ## Reorganising data

 Downstream data analysis tasks are most convenient when everything is in a big numpy array.